Terms of service for PocketLaw

 15.1 The Processor is not permitted to use information or any other material which they are provided access to in order to fulfil the Agreement or the Terms for any other purpose than those which are necessary to fulfil their obligations under this Agreement or the Terms.

-15.2 The Processor will maintain the confidentiality of the Personal Data and will not disclose the Personal Data to third parties unless the Controller or this Agreement specifically authorises the disclosure, or as required by domestic law, court or regulator (including the Commissioner).
+15.2 The Processor will maintain the confidentiality of the Personal Data and will not disclose the Personal Data to third parties unless the Controller or this Agreement specifically authorises the disclosure, or as required by domestic law, court or regulator (including the Supervisory Authority).
 The agreement of confidentiality between the parties is valid from the date on which the Parties enter into the Terms until the Processor returns or destroys the Personal Data in accordance with this Agreement.
 The Processor will ensure that confidentiality is maintained by its employees and all other parties involved with the business or work undertaken on their behalf.

 16. VALIDITY AND TERMINATION